Legal history of cannabis in the United States: Solomon–Lautenberg amendment (1990)

 The 1990 Solomon–Lautenberg amendment requires state governments to suspend the driver's license of anyone who commits a drug offense, notify the Secretary of Transportation of their opposition to such a policy, or accept reductions in federal highway funding.
-While most states chose to enact a policy of license suspension regardless of whether the drug offense occurred in a motor vehicle, all except have Alabama, Arkansas, and Florida subsequently repealed such state laws.
+While most states chose to enact a policy of license suspension regardless of whether the drug offense occurred in a motor vehicle, all except Alabama, Arkansas, and Florida have subsequently repealed such state laws.

 California Proposition 215 (1996)

 The 1996 voter approval of California Proposition 215 permitted medical cannabis in the California Health and Safety Code.
 In response, the U.S. House of Representatives approved House Joint Resolution 117 in September 1998 to criticize state circumvention of the federal Controlled Substances Act and FDA drug approval process.
 In January 1998, the federal government sued the Oakland Cannabis Buyers' Cooperative for violating the CSA.
 In United States v.
 Oakland Cannabis Buyers' Cooperative (2001), the Supreme Court held that the common law medical necessity defense was statutorily abrogated by the CSA, which allowed the federal government to continue enforcing the CSA in California.